ni/design-system/app/_elements/tips.md

 </div>

 ## Choosing between a tooltip and an infotip
 - Tooltips provide a concise label to help identify a UI element.
-If the user only needs to understand what a command is, use a tooltip.
+If the user only needs the command name to understand what it is, then use a tooltip.
 - Infotips are used to provide additional context to an item when helpful.
 If a command is seldom used or complex, an infotip can provide more information than a tooltip.

 If the extra information provided by an infotip would be redundant, use a tooltip instead.